nikbrunner/scarth-johnson/book_1_v1/01-business-as-usual.md

 I could avoid him entirely.
 The ventilation system would allow me to bypass this checkpoint.
 But that route would take longer, and time is my enemy tonight.
 Besides, I've found that sometimes the direct approach is least expected.

 I adjust my posture subtly, accentuating the curves of my figure, and let my hair fall forward in the way that draws attention to my face.
+I lower my bodysuit's front seal just enough to create a distracting glimpse of skin.
 Then I round the corner deliberately, my steps now audible.

 The guard looks up, startled.
 His hand moves toward his weapon, but hesitates as he registers my appearance.
 That split-second of confusion is all I need.